+Do not close the SQL RDP session.

 Installing the AdventureWorks Database

-In this step, you will add the AdventureWorks database that will be used by the sample application.
+In the following steps, you will add the AdventureWorks database that will be used by the sample application.

-In the hands-on lab material (on the hosted lab HOST machine), browse to the C:\AzureIaaSWS\M4 - Azure Virtual Machines\Labs\IntroToAzureVMs-V2\Source\Assets directory.
+Switch to the hosted lab HOST machine and browse to the C:\AzureIaaSWS\M4 - Azure Virtual Machines\Labs\IntroToAzureVMs\Source\Assets directory.
 If you are not using a Microsoft hosted lab, you will need to browse to wherever you extracted the lab material to on your hard drive.

 Copy the entire Database directory over to the SQL Server IaaS virtual machine and drop it on the C:\ drive.
 You can do this by selecting the Database directory on the source drive, select CTRL+C and then doing a CTRL+V onto the C:\ Drive of the database VM.